6. Workers' Rights

 3. Is the institution a Fairtrade University?

-Information for this criteria will be provided by the Fairtrade Foundation in February 2019.
+Information for this criterion will be provided by the 2019/2020 HESA data published in July 2021.

 4. Are the university ITC supply chains covered by Electronics Watch